12 Tempting Afternoon Teas in Newcastle

 Hotel du Vin, City Road

 Hotel Du Vin is another luxury hotel afternoon tea option and offers two main versions: a cream tea priced at £15.95 per person (which includes a couple of patisseries alongside the usual tea and scones) and the afternoon tea for £29.95 per person which features an array of scones, finger sandwiches and cakes.
 There’s a good range of specialist teas too and the option to add champagne or cocktails if you're in the mood for indulging.
-Vegan, vegetarian and non-allergen versions are also available.
+Vegan, vegetarian and non-gluten versions are also available.

 Colonel Porter's, Dean Street